Raghu6798/Local_Deep_Research_Agent/README.md

-# Project Title: Autonomous Research Agent with Local LLM and Web Crawling
+# Autonomous Research Agent with Local LLM and Web Crawling

 This project showcases a powerful autonomous research agent built with LangChain, leveraging a locally hosted Large Language Model (LLM) for reasoning and two powerful tools for information retrieval: Exa for targeted URL searches and an asynchronous web crawler for in-depth content extraction.